friends-ce-3-group/capstone-documentation/README.md

 - Switch from RDS to DynamoDB for database services.
 - Switch from ECS standalone task to AWS Lambda for the thumbnail conversion service.
 - Make improvements on monitoring metrics and visualisation.
-- Implement application unit testing, security scanning, and static code analysis in CI workflows.
+- Implement application unit testing, security scanning, and static code analysis in continuous integration (CI) workflows.
-- Implement a multi-environment CD workflow with proper controls.
+- Implement a multi-environment continuous deployment (CD) workflow with proper controls.

 ## Appendix